Defending the Affordable Care Act

 A diverse group of patient groups, legal experts, economists, medical associations, and public health experts, have filed amicus briefs in Texas et al. v.
 United States et al. supporting California’s opposition to Texas and 19 other states’ motion seeking to halt the operation of the Affordable Care Act (ACA) nationwide.
 The Texas-led lawsuit would end the ACA, threatening healthcare coverage for 20 million Americans – including nearly five million in California – and divert billions of dollars in funding for critical healthcare programs and services nationwide.
 Terminating the ACA would also strip 133 million Americans with pre-existing health conditions of the legal protection against discriminatory cancellation or denial of their health insurance.

 A bipartisan group of attorneys general, legal scholars, economists, and all major medical organizations filed amicus briefs in the 5th Circuit in support of California’s coalition.
+Links to the briefs can be found in our press release

 - American Hospital Association, Federation of American Hospitals, Catholic Health Association, America’s Essential Hospitals and the Association of American Medical Colleges